-Pension Board members Paul Deal, James Gilbody and Patricia Rowe were active members of the standard scheme during the year.
+Pension Board members Paul Deal and Nigel Behan were active members of the scheme during the year.

 The fund holds shares in a number of companies that Somerset County Council and the other member bodies have commercial dealings with.
-Decisions about the suitability of companies for the fund to invest in are taken by Standard Life, Jupiter Asset Management, Nomura Asset Management, Pioneer Investments and Aviva Investors for their parts of the fund, without referring to the county council, its officers or other member bodies.
+Decisions about the suitability of companies for the fund to invest in are taken by Standard Life, Jupiter Asset Management, Nomura Asset Management, Amundi Asset Management and Aviva Investors for their parts of the fund, without referring to the county council, its officers or other member bodies.
 Decisions about suitable investments for the in-house funds are made based only on the recommendations of a quantitative analysis system, so officers do not have the power to include or exclude specific companies.